|The cybernetic DWIM car is coming. DWIM stands for ``Do What I Mean.'' It is a commonplace term in the field of

 knows where the driver wants to go by watching his eyes, and it knows whether to

 accelerate or brake by watching brain waves.
-With Virtual Reality and
+With Virtual Reality and teleoperation, the

 driver does not even have to be inside the car.
 The driver, wearing binocular video